Namaskar,

 The question then arises - “What is the best solution?”

 Answer: The ideal solution is to follow dharma.
-Do not care who is happy or frustrated - don’t try to appease anyone, just follow the dharmic code.
-In result, in due course, all will be satisfied.
+Do not follow dogma, just follow the dharmic code.
+In result, there will be victory.
 That is the beautiful outcome when one adheres to and implements dharmic practices.

 In Him,